All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 For Type 2 Diabetes: Different BMI Considerations

 When GLP-1 receptor agonists are prescribed for type 2 diabetes management (rather than weight management specifically), the BMI requirements differ.
-Semaglutide (Ozempic) and tirzepatide (Mounjaro) for diabetes do not have strict BMI minimums, as the primary indication is glycemic control rather than weight loss .
+Semaglutide (Ozempic) and tirzepatide (Mounjaro) for diabetes don't have strict BMI minimums, as the primary indication is glycemic control rather than weight loss .
 Many patients with type 2 diabetes qualify for these medications regardless of their BMI, though weight loss remains a common and welcome additional benefit.

 Insurance And Cost Considerations